appscode/blog/content/post/kubedb-v2022.10.18/index.md

 ### New Version Support
 KubeDB Redis is now supporting the latest Redis version 7.0.5.

 ## ProxySQL

 ### External MySQL

 KubeDB ProxySQL is now supporting externally managed MySQL servers as backend.
-The user need to create an appbinding with necessary information of that backend like following.
+The user needs to create an appbinding with necessary information of that backend like following.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1
 kind: AppBinding